-CSEE has been supporting the university-level education of young members of the Shipibo for the past seven years.
-We are now transitioning into a new phase: that of mentoring the graduates as they develop businesses that enhance the sustainability, health, education of their community.
+CSEE has been supporting the university-level education of young members of the Shipibo for the past seven years, mentoring the graduates as they develop businesses that enhance the sustainability, health, education of their community.

 Who are the Shipibo?